How To Improve Laptop Battery Performance In Linux

 On Debian, Ubuntu, run:

-In case, your distribution doesn’t has laptop-mode-tools in the repositories, you can download the source from here and compile and install it manually.
+Just in case your distribution doesn’t include laptop-mode-tools in the repositories, you can download the source and compile and install it manually as described below.

 To do so, git clone the laptop-mode-tools repository using command: